VALEKOVV/VALE/README.md

 > i can be very yapp dude or the dumbest chud u ever meettt
 > im a Fictionkin, and a yumeshipper! im both kin and yume with deimos, selflove u could say xd
+> i dont really really like double tht much so,,, dni if u r yume w deimos in romantic way!!!

-> no png or cool pic yet, i dont see any deimos png and im too lazy to make it myself lmao
+> no png or cool pic yet, i dont see any deimos png and im too lazy to make it myself lmao pls go to my strawpage for more info and stuff ykyk